What is the CONFIDENCE.NORM Function?

 The function uses the following argument:

-- Alpha (required argument) – It is the significance level used to compute the confidence level.
+- Alpha (required argument) – This is the significance level used to compute the confidence level.
 The significance level is equal to 1– confidence level.
 So, a significance level of 0.05 is equal to a 95% confidence level.

 To calculate the confidence interval for a population mean, the returned confidence value must then be added to and subtracted from the sample mean.
 For example, for the sample mean x: